ksnmartin/ksnmartin/README.md

 ### About Me:

-- 🎓 I am currently a senior undergraduate at <a href="https://www.iitbhu.ac.in/"> IIT BHU Varanasi </a>
+- 🎓 I am a mechanical engineer by degree
-- 👨‍ I like to solve real life problems and interested in competitive programming and cybersecurity
+- 👨‍ I am currently a Associate Software Engineer @gojek and currently working with the GoFood team
-- 💻 I am a Full Stack Software Developer enthusiast
+- 💻 Outside of Software Engneering I enjoy Computational Fluid Dynamics and Data Science
-- ⚡ I am looking to collaborate with people and enhance my skills as a developer
+- ⚡ I like to solve real life problems and interested in DevOps and Cyber Security

 ---